Nialljb/fw-freeSurfer-clinical-gear/README.md

 1. Upload data to container
 2. Prepare data by running the following gears:
-   1. file metadata importer
-   2. file classifier
+   1. file classifier
-   3. dcm2niix
+   2. dcm2niix
-   4. MRIQC (optional)
-   5. curate bids
-3. Select either a subject or a session.
+   3. Multi-Resolution Reconstruction (MRR) {for Hyperfine Swoop data}
-4. Run the ciso gear (Hyperfine triplane aquisitions)
+3. Run the recon-all-clinical gear
+4. Output data is saved in the container
-5. Run the synthseg gear
+5.
-6. Gear places output in Analysis

 ### Use Cases

 ## FAQ